-Since opening in 1986, Manta Ray Bay Resort & Yap Divers has been at the forefront of sustainability in the diving industry and Bill Acker has been reducing the carbon footprint of his operation since inception.
+Since its opening in 1986, Manta Ray Bay Resort & Yap Divers has been at the forefront of sustainability in the diving industry and Bill Acker has been reducing the carbon footprint of his operation since its inception.
 Today is no different and the changes keep coming.

 Bill was among the first dive shops in the world to switch the entire fleet of dive boats from 2-stroke to 4-stroke engines.
 When opened in March of 1990, the Manta Ray Bay Hotel used solar for all its hot water needs.
 In early 2013, solar voltaic panels were installed on the roof to produce as much of the resorts’ power as space would provide.
 That project has been expanded many times and the inverters used have been upgraded to the latest available technology.
 The result is that today, the resort produces over half of its power via sunlight.

-Throughout the years we initiated several ecology and marine environmental education programs and have teamed up with NGO’s around the world to facilitate scientific research on manta rays.
-Bill Acker, founder and owner of the Manta Ray Bay Resort & Yap Divers is passionate about ocean conservation and has taken a personal frontline position in the diving world by creating and promoting conservation and ecology educational events in Yap.
+Throughout the years we initiated several ecologies and marine environmental education programs and have teamed up with NGOs around the world to facilitate scientific research on manta rays.
+Bill Acker, founder, and owner of the Manta Ray Bay Resort & Yap Divers is passionate about ocean conservation and has taken a personal frontline position in the diving world by creating and promoting conservation and ecology educational events in Yap.
 The manta presence is so strong that Yap State is a field research site for the Manta Trust Organization.
 Our rays are being identified, measured, and indexed in a custom database for the conservation of all Micronesian manta rays.

 “Plastic less” is our motto when it comes to contributing to the use of more sustainable products to pack and serve our food and drinks.
-Wooden chopsticks, paper drinking straws and reusable bento boxes for our dive lunches are a few of the initiatives we started .
+Wooden chopsticks, paper drinking straws, and reusable bento boxes for our dive lunches are a few of the initiatives we started.
 We might not be able to end our relationship with plastic, but our operation is cutting every disposable plastic product we can from our daily program.

 Most of the island’s fruit and vegetables are imported.
 In an effort to lower our carbon footprint even further, we started our own hydroponic greenhouse to produce salad greens for the restaurant.
-We have followed that initiative with a larger scale garden planted with vegetables, fruits, and herbs.
+We have followed that initiative with a larger-scale garden planted with vegetables, fruits, and herbs.
 The reason is two-fold, use less imported produce and offer our divers more local products.
 A wide range of products such as sweet potatoes, papayas, cassava, chestnuts, Japanese mangoes, breadfruits, mountain apples, cacao, soursop, jackfruit, bilimbi, moringa, lemon, and calamansi have been planted in this garden.

-Spilling our own locally brewed Stone Money Beer is considered a sin, but we reuse the spent grain from the brewing process to make bread, pizza crusts and various other baked goods.
+Spilling our own locally brewed Stone Money Beer is considered a sin, but we reuse the spent grain from the brewing process to make bread, pizza crusts, and various other baked goods.